Bela Lugosi: Stage and personal appearances

 Lugosi enjoyed a lively career on stage, with plenty of personal appearances.
-As film offers declined, he became more and more dependent on live venues to support his family.
+As film offers declined, he became increasingly dependent on live venues to support his family.
 Lugosi took over the role of Jonathan Brewster from Boris Karloff for Arsenic and Old Lace.
-Lugosi had also expressed interest in playing Elwood P. Dowd in Harvey to help himself professionally.
-He also made plenty of personal live appearances to promote his horror image or an accompanying film.
+Lugosi had also expressed interest in playing Elwood P. Dowd in Harvey.
+He made frequent personal live appearances to promote his horror image or accompanying films.

 The Vincent Price film, House of Wax premiered in Los Angeles at the Paramount Theatre on April 16, 1953.
-The film played at midnight with a number of celebrities in the audience that night (Judy Garland, Ginger Rogers, Rock Hudson, Broderick Crawford, Gracie Allen, Eddie Cantor, Shelley Winters and others).
+The film played at midnight with a number of celebrities in the audience that night (Judy Garland, Ginger Rogers, Rock Hudson, Broderick Crawford, Gracie Allen, Eddie Cantor, Shelley Winters, and others).
 Producer Alex Gordon, knowing Lugosi was in dire need of cash, arranged for the actor to stand outside the theater wearing a cape and dark glasses, holding a man costumed as a gorilla on a leash.
 He later allowed himself to be photographed drinking a glass of milk at a Red Cross booth there.
 When Lugosi playfully attempted to bite the "nurse" in attendance, she overreacted and spilled a glass of milk all over his shirt and cape.
-Afterward, Lugosi was interviewed by a female reporter who botched the interview by asking the prearranged questions out of order, thoroughly confusing the aging star.
+Afterward, Lugosi was interviewed by a reporter who botched the interview by asking the prearranged questions out of order, thoroughly confusing the aging star.
 Embarrassed, Lugosi left abruptly, without attending the screening.